 | Claude Haiku 3.5 | 3.2 | 5.6 | +75% |

-I ran an ablation study, removing one band at a time from sinc-LLM structured prompts:
+I ran a test.
+I removed one band at a time from sinc-LLM structured prompts and measured how much quality dropped:

 | Removed Band | Quality Drop | Primary Effect |